BlakeRain/blakerain.com/content/blog/a-new-website-builder/index.md

 # New Site Generator

-So, now that I've got [quite a bit of spare time], I've taken the opportunity to add a further seventeen thousand lines of code to the website.
+Now that I've got [quite a bit of spare time], I've taken the opportunity to add a further seventeen thousand lines of code to the website (only half of them are actually mine).
 True to form, I've vastly increased the size, complexity, and overall fragility of the entire site just to get back to exactly where I started from.
-Great effort was expended to make sure that the site looks and behaves as reasonably close to the original as I could.
+Great use of my time 🙄

-I've decided to build the new site generator around the [minijinja] templating engine for Rust, with a couple of tools small tools:
+I've decided to build the new site generator around the [minijinja] templating engine for Rust, using a couple of small tools:

-1. A tool that renders Markdown into HTML, and captures various metadata and salient facts about the content, such as tags and reading time.
+1. The `markdown` tool that renders Markdown into HTML, and captures various metadata and salient facts about the content, such as tags and reading time.
-2. A tool that takes some structure input (like JSON or YAML) along with a Jinja template, and renders that template with the structured input as the context.
+2. The `render` tool that takes some structure input (like JSON or YAML) along with a Jinja template, and renders that template with the structured input as the context.

 I've also taken this as an opportunity to add support for [pikchr] diagrams, which I've been wanting to be able to use for a while now.
 I'm quite excited about this part, so I'll talk more about them